seyficinar/connect4/README.md

-Connect4 game with basic AI
+Connect4 game with basic AI.

 Description and criteria of the project:

 Project Description: